Maria Eugenia Choque

 Centro de Estudios Andinos

-This profile was prepared when Maria Eugenia Choque was elected to the Ashoka Fellowship in 1996.
+This description of Maria Eugenia Choque's work was prepared when Maria Eugenia Choque was elected to the Ashoka Fellowship in 1996.

 María Eugenia Choque, an Aymara woman, is teaching indigenous women how to assume decision-making positions in the resurgent ayllu system of governance in the Bolivian Andes.